China Executive Leadership Academy Pudong

+The China Executive Leadership Academy Pudong (CELAP) is a school located in Pudong, Shanghai, directly under the Central Committee of the Chinese Communist Party (CCP).
+It is managed by the party's Central Organization Department, with assistance from the Shanghai Municipal Committee of the CCP.

+Name

+The official English name of the school is the "China Executive Leadership Academy Pudong".
+It is also the name used by The New York Times.
+Richard McGregor said that the word "cadre" has Communist connotations, so the English name does not use that word, and that the English name makes the institution appear "more like an MBA factory than a pillar of the party system."
+McGregor argued that the CCP had "calibrated the way the school presents itself at home, to its Chinese students, and separately, to the outside world."
+He added that "The subtle name change underlines the central purpose of the party school system, which is as much about enforcing and benchmarking loyalty as imparting modern management skills."

 History

-Lord Patten and Robert Zoellick had speaking engagements at the school, while Gordon Brown and Romano Prodi had once visited the school.
-Professor Bill Durodié of the University of Bath, UK, has lectured there since 2010 and became a visiting professor from 2014 (a position renewed from 2018).
+The school was opened in late 2005.

 Campus

 CELAP has a 104 acre campus, which includes buildings designed by architects based in Paris.
 Tom Phillips of The Guardian said that the campus is "oak-lined."
 Architects Anthony Bechu and Tom Sheehan designed the building to resemble a table from the Ming dynasty period.
 Richard McGregor, author of The Party: The Secret World of China's Communist Rulers, said that the buildings "resemble a red painting table" and that they "consciously [echo] the place where 'the master teaches the student."